 Another enemy of canned foods is moisture.
 For metal cans and the metal lids on jars, water creates rust.
-These cans and jar caps can again lose their seal with enough rust, resulting in oxygen exposure and spoilage.
+These cans and jar caps can again lose their seal with enough rust, producing oxygen exposure and spoilage.

 Creating Safe Canned Food Storage Solutions

-It is easy to create storage solutions outdoors for canned food as long as you keep the enemies of canned food in mind.
-This means avoiding extreme temperatures and keeping your food in a dark, dry place.
+It is easy to create storage solutions outdoors for canned food if you keep the enemies of canned food in mind.
+This means avoiding extreme temperatures and keeping your food in the dark, dry place.

 An easy option for outdoor food storage is keeping your food underground.
 According to Discover Magazine, many ancient people relied on underground food storage in caves and pits.
 You can follow suit by digging out a cellar and lining it with moisture-proofing.
 This will mitigate the effects of underground moisture, and the underground chamber will provide a dark, cool space.